Younan Xia: Awards

 Xia was named by Times Higher Education one of the Top 10 chemists (#5) in the world from 1999 to 2009 based on the number of citations per paper.
 He was also ranked one of the Top 100 material scientists (#4) and top 100 chemists (#35) in the world from 2000 to 2010 based on the number of citations per paper.
 He was named one of the world's most influential scientific minds in 2015 in the fields of Chemistry and Materials Science, Best Scientists in the field of Materials Science (ranked #6 in the world and #5 in the United States of America) and Materials Science Leader Award for 2023, ScholarGPS #2 Ranking in Biomedical Engineering among all academic scholars in the United States (2024).
+Highly Ranked Scholar— Lifetime— in the Field of Engineering and Computer Science (2025).